apache/paimon/docs/content/how-to/querying-tables.md

 # Querying Tables

-Just like all other tables, Table Store tables can be queried with `SELECT` statement.
+Just like all other tables, Paimon tables can be queried with `SELECT` statement.

 ## Scan Mode

-By specifying the `scan.mode` table property, users can specify where and how Table Store sources should produce records.
+By specifying the `scan.mode` table property, users can specify where and how Paimon sources should produce records.

 <table class="table table-bordered">
 <thead>